 Vegetarians will find it difficult, but beans and eggplant are staple dishes almost all restaurants will have in some form and falafel sandwiches are a good choice.

 Tea is basically the national drink and you’ll find teashops and young boys walking around with thermos’ practically everywhere.
 It’s largely a male affair and you’ll rarely, if at all, see a woman sitting at a tea shop.
-However, as a foreign woman I didn’t have any issues and many locals often invited me to sit for tea (unfortunately, the different treatment between foreign and local females is quite obvious).
+However, as a foreign woman, I didn’t have any issues and many locals often invited me to sit for tea (unfortunately, the different treatment between foreign and local females is quite obvious here).

-Accommodation in Iraqi Kurdistan is standard hotels, with guesthouses and hostels not a ‘thing’ yet.
-Hotels are pretty good quality, even 2 star hotels weren’t bad.
+Accommodation in Iraqi Kurdistan is limited to standard hotels, with guesthouses and hostels not a ‘thing’ yet.
+Hotels are pretty good quality though, with even 2 star hotels pretty good standard.
 They all generally have private bathrooms, WiFi and tea and coffee available, while some also offer breakfast.

-The only exception is Dolphin Hostel in Sulaymaniyah owned by Shah, which is the only true hostel offering dormitories in Kurdistan.
+The only exception to this is Dolphin Hostel in Sulaymaniyah owned by Shah, which is the only true hostel offering dormitories in Kurdistan.
 I highly recommend it and Shah is likely to become a good friend after your stay.
 He’s well known amongst foreign travellers who pass through Sulaymaniyah and I wouldn’t stay anywhere else.

 Internet and WiFi is relatively good when you can get it.
 All hotels have WiFi as do all the more upmarket restaurants and cafes.